Just Diagnosed - Next Step

 News and Events

-The next support group meeting will be held on Saturday 1st Nov 2014
+The next support group meeting will be held in the Spring of 2015

-Our speaker at this meeting will be Dr Dennis Freshwater, Consultant Hepatologist at the Liver Unit, University Hospital Birmingham gave a really interesting talk
+At our last meeting Dr Dennis Freshwater, Consultant Hepatologist at the Liver Unit, University Hospital Birmingham gave a really interesting talk

-Read full details about the Autumn 2014 meeting
+Read write up of the Autumn 2014 meeting

 Merseyside and North West Haemochromatosis Support Group